torchlight-api/engine/README.md

 * The [reindex](#reindexing-line-numbers) annotation's range modifier behavior has [been adjusted](#reindex-differences-between-torchlight-api) to be more predictable and consistent with other modifiers
 * The `lineNumberAndDiffIndicatorRightPadding` block option applies padding more predictably
   * When using `lineNumberAndDiffIndicatorRightPadding` and `diffIndicatorsInPlaceOfLineNumbers: false` together, the padding will be added to the _right_ of the diff indicators, instead of in-between them
 * Some themes available via.
-Torchlight API are not available with Torchlight Engine; this is largely due to them not being distributed any longer, or licensing information was not readily available
+Torchlight API are not available with Torchlight Engine; this is largely due to them not being distributed any longer, or licensing information was not readily available.
+More information on adding custom themes to Torchlight will be coming in the future.

 ## CSS and Theming